 Gas

 Repair category 1

 Notes Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

 Water, plumbing and bathroom fittings

 Repair category 1

 Notes No significant defects evident.
-Ongoing maintenance is to be expected to sealant and grout around sanitary fittings.
-Failure to sealant and grout can result in dampness/decay within hidden areas.
+Ongoing maintenance should be expected to the sealant around the sanitary fittings.
+Failure to sealant can result in dampness/decay within hidden areas of the property.